gaeayayyes/gaeayayyes.github.io/README.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/47m5x8zwiI7agRYFpZQBlH?utm_source=generator" width="100%" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/3zAqapGmeTcDB4xES8LBUL?utm_source=generator" width="100%" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

+>Please don't treat me by how you label me

+Thank you for viewing my webpage!
+And many thanks to those who read everything!
+My last quote for to end this webpage is

+>Don't judge a book by its cover

+Because we aren't too sure of what and how they are.
+Sometimes others tend to judge other people and label them with negativity.